 Before accepting any kind of bonus, you will wade through a lot of information.
 You will want to review the casino you might be signing up for, which includes paying particular attention to the bonus conditions.

 It’s important to only ever sign up at reputable online casinos.
-Bonuses tend to be one of the main incentives players consider when doing so, but not all bonuses are great deals.
+When doing so, bonuses tend to be one of the primary incentives players consider, but not all bonuses are great deals.
 Bonus conditions and wagering requirements are among the most common reasons for dissatisfaction and misunderstandings.

 Reading the terms and conditions for anything tends to be tedious at best and often most of us just skip ahead.
 But here we are talking about your hard-earned money and if you want to play safely and with enjoyment, you need to read the bonus conditions.